qvad/taqo/README.md

 and `queries/*.sql` - create is for creating model tables and uploading data, queries is a set of single query files that we want to measure.
 Example for TPCH model can be found in `sql/` directory.

+---
+**NOTE**

+Due to SQL parsing limitations, a query can either have all tables with aliases or no aliases should be used.

+---

 ```
+sql/$MODEL_NAME/drop.sql
 sql/$MODEL_NAME/create.sql
+sql/$MODEL_NAME/import.sql
+sql/$MODEL_NAME/analyze.sql
+sql/$MODEL_NAME/postgres.create.sql
+sql/$MODEL_NAME/obsolete.create.sql
 sql/$MODEL_NAME/queries/*.sql
 ```

 Use the sql/proprietary/ folder for any models you don't want to be checked in.
 Remember to prefix the model flag with proprietary/ in this case.

+#### DDL Prefix

+The `--ddl-prefix` flag feature has been implemented to support various scenarios that rely on DDL calls.
+This feature allows specific DDL queries to be executed to test different features.
+For example, the default Yugabyte implementation assumes that the database will be created with a colocation flag.
+However, Postgres does not have this feature.
+To evaluate tests against Postgres, you need to define `--ddl-prefix=postgres`.
+Additionally, if `--db=postgres`, then `--ddl-prefix` will be automatically defined based on the database type.

+This feature can also be used to test obsolete configurations.
+For example, at Yugabyte, the old syntax `colocated` was used, which can be tested using the `--ddl-prefix=colocated` flag.

+#### Prefix semantics

+There are five DDL stages - database, drop, create, import, and analyze.
+Each step, except for the database stage, is mapped to a corresponding file name: create -> create.sql, import -> import.sql, etc. If --ddl-prefix is defined, the framework will try to search for $PREFIX.create.sql file for the create DDL stage.
+If the file is not found, create.sql will be used as the default one.

 ### basic